eksime/SDLport/readme.md

 Compiles with Visual Studio 2015.

 The game is a simple twin stick shooter, where you must defend your boat from sharks and icebergs.
+Use of an xbox controller is advised.